Fraud Blocker

 Glamping

-This is all about the connection with nature but with style.
-Glamping Is a mix between tent camping and cabin camping.
-You won’t have to worry about gear and your tent will have everything you need and more.
+This is all about the connection with nature, but with style.
+Glamping is a mix between tent camping and cabin camping.
+You won’t have to worry about gear, and your tent will have everything you need and more.
 It gets its name from glamorous camping.
 Some of these camping sites offer other amenities such as hot tubs, catered meals, incredible views, and more.
 This is definitely for people who need a little bit more comfort for their vacations.

-Where to glamping in Ecuador
+Where to go glamping in Ecuador

 In Ecuador, you can go glamping in the Galapagos.
 You can spend some days in Isabela Highlands with the most incredible views of the forest and the Pacific Ocean on the horizon.
 Connection with nature is easy here, thanks to its tents and pristine surroundings.
 You could never imagine resting in the middle of a forest in the Galapagos Islands!